SvenMichaelKlose/tunix/src/bin/lisp/README.md

 00000000
 ~~~

-Assigments have a destination on the stack, a function
-object, a number of arguments and the arguments.

 #### Assignment:

+Assigments include a destination on the stack, a function
+object and the arguments which are either on the object list
+or on the stack..

 ~~~
 0?DDDDDD FFFFFFFF